muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

    enrolled in the course and included in the count as of the date and time the initiating staff member clicks **Enroll**.

-   Students who register a user account with one of the supplied email addresses or usernames after batch enrollment is initiated are included as of the date and time that they register their user accounts.
+   Students who are autoenrolled in a course but have not yet registered a user account are included as of the date and time that they do register their user accounts.

 **Enrollment Activity graph**